savaslabs/sumac/README.md

 **BUILD THE DOCKER CONTAINER LOCALLY** so you pull in any updates.
 Run `docker build -t savaslabs/sumac:dev .`, and then use the `:dev` tag when you're running the container in testing (as in the example below).

+You may also need to run `composer install` locally so that your `vendor` directory catches the dependencies.

 Within the `sumac` directory, run `docker run --net redmine_default -it --rm -v $(pwd):/usr/src/sumac savaslabs/sumac:dev sync -u 20160915:20160916`.

 Adjust the `--net redmine_default` parameter to match the network your Redmine instance is running on  (use `docker network ls` to find the correct value).